-Effective immediately, the CARES Act approves payments for “telehealth and other remote care services” under a high deductible health plan (HDHP).
-Typically, an HDHP is only allowed to pay benefits after the deductible has been met, with the exception of preventive services, allowing HSA owners to still qualify to make contributions to their HSAs.
-In response to the COVID-19 pandemic, the IRS has issued guidance that a HDHP can cover COVID-19 testing without cost-sharing without losing HSA eligibility.
+The CARES Act approved payments for “telehealth and other remote care services” under a High Deductible Health Plan (HDHP).
+Typically, an HDHP is only allowed to pay benefits after the deductible has been met (with the exception of preventive services), allowing account owners to still qualify to make contributions to their HSAs.
+In response to the COVID-19 pandemic, the IRS has issued guidance that an HDHP can cover COVID-19 testing without cost-sharing and still maintain HSA eligibility.

 OTC Medications and Menstrual Care Products

 The CARES Act also expanded the list of qualified healthcare expenses for purchase with a Flexible Spending Account (FSA), Health Savings Account (HSA), and Health Reimbursement Arrangement (HRA).
 Over-the-counter (OTC) medications, including non-prescription pain relievers and cold/flu medications, may now be purchased without a prescription.
 Once classified as eligible healthcare expenses, most OTCs were disallowed beginning in 2011 under the Affordable Care Act (ACA).
 In addition, menstrual care products have been added to the list of qualified OTC healthcare expenses.